pairshaped/curlingio-docs/docs/getting-started/premium.md

 ### Venue / Ice Booking

-**COMING SOON**

-Premium clubs can setup venues and specify their availability to take online bookings.
+Premium clubs can setup venues and specify their availability to take online bookings in our custom calendar application.

 ### Quick Books Online Integration